sg-s/xolotl/docs/source/howdoi.rst

 (e.g. ``x.add('liu/NaV', 'gbar', 100)``).

-...find out what conductances are available?
+find out what conductances are available?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Look in the folder yourself!
 All ``C++`` headerfiles are contained in the ``C++`` folder in the ``xolotl`` directory.
 If you are unsure where that is, type this in your ``MATLAB`` prompt: ::

   fileparts(fileparts(which('xolotl')))

-...add a custom conductance?
+add a custom conductance?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The quickest way is to use the ``conductance`` class.
 The ``conductance`` class expects steady-state gating functions